arlofonseca/fivem-parking/README.md

 **Return:**
 - `boolean`
-  - Whether it was successful.
+  - Whether it was successful or not.

 #### `removeVehicle`